jmruizc/ElmForBeginners/README.md

 # Elm For Beginners
-This repo is the source companion to the following course on Learning Elmlang: http://courses.knowthen.com/courses/elm-for-beginners
+Exercises completed for course on Learning Elmlang: http://courses.knowthen.com/courses/elm-for-beginners

-This course teaches beginners how to write frontend web apps using the awesome functional programming language: [Elmlang](http://elm-lang.org/)
+Awesome functional programming language: [Elmlang](http://elm-lang.org/)

-## Updated for Elm 0.18
+## For Elm 0.18

-#### Why you should take this course?

 Elm is an amazing language that offers many benefits like: